 A budget is a critical piece of any successful financial picture.
-Without a budget, it hard to know where you stand financially.
+Without a budget, it is hard to know where you stand financially.
 Even if you have a healthy emergency fund, a budget will allow you to track how much money you are earning, saving, and investing every single month.

 You’ll need a budget tracking template to help you manage the details of your budget.
 It would be physically impossible to remember every single detail of your budget.

 Luckily, there are many great budgeting tools available.
 We will cover the best budget templates and apps.